 The PRC encourages researchers and clinicians to start using the EAPC Basic Dataset for characterizations of palliative care cancer populations!

-The EAPC Basic Dataset patient form could be downloaded here
+The EAPC Basic dataset patient form can be downloaded here:

-The EAPC Basic Dataset personnel form could be downloaded here.
+The EAPC Basic Dataset personnel form can be downloaded here: